SaleFlex/SaleFlex.PyPOS/PyPOS_GUIDE.md

 ### Closure and End-of-Day Models

-- **Closure**: End-of-day closure records with cash reconciliation and high-level totals
+- **Closure**: End-of-day closure records with cash reconciliation and high-level totals.
+The `closure_end_time` field is nullable (None for open closures), allowing the system to track active closures until they are closed.
 - **ClosureCashierSummary**: Cashier performance tracking per closure (transactions, sales, voids, hours worked)
 - **ClosureCurrency**: Currency breakdown for multi-currency operations with exchange rates
 - **ClosureDepartmentSummary**: Department/category breakdown with gross, net, tax, and discount amounts